TCS Reports Q2 Net Profit of ₹12,075 Crore, Addresses H-1B Visa Concerns

 *this image is generated using AI for illustrative purposes only.

-Tata Consultancy Services (TCS), India's largest IT services company, reported a consolidated net profit of ₹12,075.00 crore for the second quarter, falling short of analyst expectations and marking a decline from the previous quarter.
-However, the company also reported its first constant currency revenue growth in three quarters.
+Tata Consultancy Services (TCS), India's largest IT services company, reported a consolidated net profit of ₹12,075 crore for the second quarter, marking a 5.4% decline from the previous quarter.
+The company also addressed concerns about the new $100,000 annual H-1B visa fee and reported its first constant currency revenue growth in three quarters.

 Financial Performance